Lamentations Of The Flame Princess

 - Series Mascot: The titular Flame Princess; to a lesser extent, her companions - a blonde Cleric and a brunette Magic-User.
 The Princess herself features on the boxed set cover (which, having Naga nipples, can't be posted here).
 Internal art and module covers track her progress from scared little girl defending her baby sister with her dead father's sword, through to a scarred badass Dying Alone in a sewer.

 - Sealed Evil in a Can: The plot for several modules.
 One also has quite a lot of sealed GOOD in a can.
 You still don't want to let it out.
+Almost every LotFP module contains at least one horror the players can inadvertently release on the world, sometimes several.

 - Starfish Aliens: The plant-aliens seen through a telescope in The Tower of the Stargazer.
 They are seen dancing around a light if the telescope is tampered with.
 Through further player action it is possible for one of the characters to be teleported to the dancing aliens in gelatinous form and be eaten.